 Covet means: to desire wrongfully, inordinately, or without due regard for the rights of others

 To Covent is to say “I want what they have and I will have it even if it means taking it from them”.

 Gambling problems are often an issue with the sin of Covetousness.
 I want more Money – like so and so has – so I will take what I have and try to win the money I want.

-Exodus 20:17 “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor.”
+“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor.”
+(Exodus 20:17 NASB)

 And why does following this path often lead to ruin and destruction?
 I don’t fully know, but it has been happening for so long it’s in the bible that way.